mdozmorov/Conference_notes/README.md

 ## Misc

+- [virtual-conferences-workshops](https://github.com/riyuebao/virtual-conferences-workshops) - the list of conferences/meetings/workshops that have gone virtual in 2020 in the era of pandemic COVID19

 - List of Machine Learning and Deep Learning conferences in 2019 / 2020, https://tryolabs.com/blog/machine-learning-deep-learning-conferences/

 - Cold Spring Harbor Laboratory meetings and courses program, https://meetings.cshl.edu/meetingshome.aspx